TeamSPoon/old_logicmoo_workspace/pack/logicmoo_base/README.md

 # FIRST ORDER LOGIC
 Despite Prolog's logic heritage and its use of model elimination in linear logic theorem-proving in projects such as LeanTAP , Prolog fails to qualify as a full general-purpose theorem-proving system.
 There are three main reasons: (1) Prolog is a programming language and not an inference engine so if we used  the unification algorithm of Prolog for FOL, it is unsound,  (2) Prolog's unbounded depth-first search strategy is inefficient when it is doing complete search, and (3) Prolog's inference system is not complete for non-Horn clauses.
 Nevertheless, Prolog is quite interesting from a theorem-proving standpoint because of its very high inference rate as compared to conventional theorem-proving programs.

-Logicmoo’s use of the Prolog Technology Theorem Prover (PTTP) was to overcome the deficiencies while retaining as fully as possible the high performance of well-engineered Prolog systems.
+Logicmooâ€™s use of the Prolog Technology Theorem Prover (PTTP) was to overcome the deficiencies while retaining as fully as possible the high performance of well-engineered Prolog systems.

 PTTP is an implementation of the model elimination theorem-proving procedure that extends Prolog to the full first-order predicate calculus.
 PTTP differs from Prolog in its use of (1) unification with the occurs check for soundness, (2) depth-first iterative deepening search instead of unbounded depth-first search to make the search strategy complete, and (3) the model elimination inference rule that is added to Prolog inferences to make the inference system complete.
 PTTP also extends Prolog by providing the capability of printing the proofs it finds.
 Because PTTP compiles the clauses of a problem, its inference rate is very high.
 Because PTTP uses depth-first search, its storage requirements are low and term size need not be limited to reduce memory usage at the expense of completeness.
 PTTP's simple architecture facilitates its adaptation and use in applications.